theupdateframework/python-tuf/docs/repository-library-design.md

 that adds a bunch of targets into the metadata, but one of the previous layers could offer that as a helper function as well: code in both cases would look similar as it would use the common editing interface.

+The proposed design is purposefully spartan in that the library provides very few high-level actions (the prototype only provided _sign_ and _snapshot_): everything else is left to implementer at this point.
+As we gain experience of common usage patterns we can start providing other features as well.

 There are a few additional items worth mentioning:
 * Private key management: the Repository API should come with a “keyring